Britain’s Brexit bill passes final hurdle in Parliament

 The House of Commons also stripped out changes made by the Lords to bolster the rights of EU citizens in Britain, protect the powers of U.K. courts and ensure a say for Scotland and Wales in post-Brexit legal changes.

-The wrangling won’t stop the Brexit bill from becoming law within days, because the House of Commons can override the unelected Lords.
+The wrangling didn’t stop the Brexit bill from becoming law, because the House of Commons can override the unelected Lords.

 Members of the Lords acknowledged Wednesday that they would have to give way.